victorcouste/trino-dbt-demo/README.md

 protocol.v1.alternate-header-name=Presto
 ```

-08/09/21 UPDATE : Using the new [Trino dbt plugin](https://docs.getdbt.com/reference/warehouse-profiles/trino-profile), you don't need to change the `protocol.v1.alternate-header-name` property.
+08/09/21 UPDATE : Using the new [Trino dbt plugin](https://docs.getdbt.com/reference/warehouse-profiles/trino-profile), you don't need anymore to change the `protocol.v1.alternate-header-name` property.

 #### Catalogs: ####